SymfonyCasts/asset-mapper/sfcasts/install.md

 composer require symfony/asset-mapper symfony/asset
 ```

-I'm including the second package just because it gives us the nice `asset()` function
+I'm including the second package because it gives us that nice `asset()` function
 in Twig.
-It's *already* installed in this project - so just make sure you have it
+It's *already* installed in this project - just make sure you have it
 in yours.

-Before we start: AssetMapper *is* experimental in Symfony 6.3, so there will likely
+Before we start: AssetMapper *is* experimental in Symfony 6.3, so there *will* likely
-be some backwards compatibility breaks before 6.4. but as we will see, the concepts
+be some backwards compatibility breaks before 6.4.
+But as we will see, the concepts
-are solid and you can deploy a super-performant site with AssetMapper today.
+are solid, and you can deploy a super-performant site with AssetMapper today.

 ## Changes from the Flex Recipe